mjpernot/git-lib/README.md

-# Python project that contains libraries and classes for Git use.
+# Python project that contains libraries and classes for Git repository use.
 # Classification (U)

 # Description:
   This program is used to interact with local and remote Git repositories and have capbility to merge repositories.
-It contains classes and libraries to interact with local and remote Git repositories.
+It contains classes and libraries for both local and remote Git repositories.

 ###  This README file is broken down into the following sections:
   * Features